 A delay in the diagnosis may also be related to empiric institution of a low-sucrose diet by the parents.
 Some children attain relatively normal growth and manifest chronic symptoms of intermittent diarrhea, bloating, and abdominal cramps (Table 5).
 As toddlers, they may be considered to have chronic, nonspecific diarrhea of childhood (66) and are often not diagnosed until the age of 5 years.
 In older children, symptoms of crampy abdominal pain, gas, and intermittent diarrhea suggest irritable bowel syndrome.
-Institution of a diet for these conditions including the avoidance of fruit juices, soft drinks, and fructose- and sorbitol-containing beverages and fruits may actually ameliorate symptoms by simultaneously reducing the sucrose load in the diet sumed low-carbohydrate, high-protein, high-fat diets.
+Institution of a diet for these conditions including the avoidance of fruit juices, soft drinks, and fructose- and sorbitol-containing beverages and fruits may actually ameliorate symptoms by simultaneously reducing the sucrose load in the diet.

+In some societies, dietary habits may mask symptoms.
+Up until recently, Greenland Eskimos consumed low-carbohydrate, high-protein, high-fat diets.
 Only recently has the sugar content of their diet reached European levels (2,54,64).
 Of 20 Greenland Eskimos diagnosed by McNair et al. with CSID in 1972, seven were adults who denied any gastrointestinal symptoms, presumably as a result of their low-sucrose diet (67).
 In spite of the various ages and symptoms at presentation of patients with CSID shown in Table 5, there was no difference in the intestinal levels of sucrase-isomaltase or maltase activity measured from small-bowel biopsies in any of these groups.